p0rtell0/p0rtell0/README.md

-Computer Engineering Student,
+BSc Computer Engineering, NYU (Junior)
-Infant Programmer
+Developing programmer/engineer

 <!---
 p0rtell0/p0rtell0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.